Rahmanunjan/Cropay/README.md

 9. The use of two wallets (Rainbow and Wallet Connect) to provide access to the Blockchain and connect with Paymaster Smart Contract

 CONTRIBUTION GUIDELINES

 Pull requests are the best way to propose changes to the codebase (we use Github Flow).
 We actively welcome your pull requests:

-Fork the repository and create your branch from main.
+1.Fork the repository and create your branch from main.
-If you've added code that should be tested, add tests.
+2.If you've added code that should be tested, add tests.
-If you've changed APIs, update the documentation.
+3.If you've changed APIs, update the documentation.
-Ensure the test suite passes.
+4.Ensure the test suite passes.
-Make sure your code lints.
+5.Make sure your code lints.
-Issue that pull request!
+6.Issue that pull request!
-Always add a README and/or requirements.txt to your added code.
+7.Always add a README and/or requirements.txt to your added code.

 GETTING STARTED